tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/Environment/index.md

 This means that the *3D* models were created in reference to this exact point and because of that the *3D* models of `Environment` align perfectly with the data from *Lanelet2*.

-!!! warning "The essence of Environment Script"
+!!! warning "The essence of Environment (script)"
-    The *Environment Script* configuration is necessary at the moment of loading data from *Lanelet2*.
+    The *Environment* (script) configuration is necessary at the moment of loading data from *Lanelet2*.

     Internally it shifts the elements from *Lanelet2* by the given offset so that they align with the `Environment` that is located at the local origin with no offset.